applicaster/developer.applicaster.com/content/media-atom/applicaster-media-atom-feed.md

 according to the specifications below.

-* Video - HLS video content, uppon tapping the content will be preseted on a standard video player.
-* Article - Uppon tapping, the article will be presented in the following layout:
+* Article - Upon tapping, the article will be presented in the following layout:
 ![image](./images/article_inline_images2.png)
-* Gallery - Uppon tapping, the gallery will be presented in the following layout:
+* Gallery - Upon tapping, the gallery will be presented in the following layout:
 ![image](./images/photoGallery4.png)
+* Video - HLS video content, upon tapping the content will be presented on a video player.

 ### Setup